MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Tuck-Shop/README.md

 ## Task

-Increase the prices by 10%, update the names of the items so each starts with a capital letter, and then save the data in a new file called `pricelist.txt`.
+Using the data in `tuckshop.csv`, increase the prices by 10%, update the names of the items so each starts with a capital letter, and then save the data in a new file called `pricelist.txt`.
 The information is to be written so the file can be printed and used in the tuck shop.

 ## Program top-level design (pseudocode)